DataBiosphere/data-portal/content/pipelines/pipeline-development/processing-pipelines/building-pipelines.md

 date: "2018-05-03"
 title: "Pipeline Development Guide"
 subTitle: "Resources and best practices, including using our portability service to test your pipeline and execution environment"
+description: "Here we highlight resources we have successfully used for pipeline building in the HCA DCP."
 ---

 # Quick Start Guide for Building Analysis Pipelines